intel/rohd/doc/tutorials/chapter_6/00_combinational_logic.md

-# Combinational Logic
+# Content

-In the previous section, we had learn how to implement a ROHD module.
-In this section, we will learn how combinational logic is being used in ROHD.
-In this tutorial, let see how we can use `if...else` to conditionally assign signals to hardware.
-Let us zoom in to the Combinational Block of the full adder we implemented from the last module.
+- What is Combinational Logic?
+- What is Conditionals?
+- Example of Combinational
+- Conditional Assignments
+- If...Else/Case...CaseZ

+## Learning Outcome

+In this chapter:

+- You will learn how to create a combinational logic that are equivalent to System Verilog always_comb.
+We will review back what is conditionals and how to use combinational condition function `If..Else` and `Case...CaseZ`.

+## What is Combinational Logic?

+There are two types of digital circuit, which are combinational logic and sequential logic.
+In this chapter, we will look into combinational logic circuit.
+A combinational circuit's outputs depends only on the current values of the inputs; in other words, it combines the current input values to compute the output.
+For example, a logic gate is a combinational circuit.

+A circuit is combinational if it consists of interconnected circuit elements such that:

+- Every circuit element is itself combinational.
+- Every node of the circuits is either designated as an input to the circuit or connects to exactlyone output terminal of a circuit element.
+- The circuit contains no cyclic paths: every path through the circuit visits each circuit node at most once.

+In ROHD, `Conditional` type statement must always written within a type of `_Always` block, similar to System Verilog.
+There are two type of `_Always` blocks: `Sequential` and `Combinational`, which map to System Verilog's `always_ff` and `always_comb`, respectively.

+`Combinational` takes a list of `Conditional` statements.
+Different kinds of `Conditional` statement, such as `If`, may be composed of more `Conditional` statements.
+You can create `Conditional` composition chains as deep as you like.

+Conditional statements are executed imperatively and in order, just like the contents of `always` blocks in SystemVerilog. `_Always` blocks in ROHD map 1-to-1 with SystemVerilog `always` statements when converted.

+Assignments within an `_Always` should be executed conditionally, so use the `<` operator which creates a `ConditionalAssign` object instead of `<=`.
+The right hand side a `ConditionalAssign` can be anything that can be `put` onto a `Logic`, which includes `int`s.
+If you're looking to fill the width of something, use `Const` with the `fill = true`.

+Example below shows the example of `Combinational` with `Logic` and `ConditionalAssign`.

 ```dart
 final and1 = carryIn & (a ^ b);
 final and2 = b & a;

 Combinational([
     sum < (a ^ b) ^ carryIn,
     carryOut < and1 | and2,
 ]);
 ```

+## What is Conditionals?

-Well, that the part of the full adder logic that we implmented from last tutorials.
+Well, that the part of the full adder logic that we implement from last tutorials.
 Today, we are going to implemented the same full adder logic using just `if...else` statement in ROHD.
 Let start by looking into ROHD conditionals.
 From the [API documentation](https://intel.github.io/rohd/docs/logic-math-compare/), conditionals in ROHD are defined in:

 ```dart
 _bar     <=  ~a;      // not